Frequently Asked Questions - FAQ

 Regions ID2

-The new regions within the ICON-D2 coverage
+The regions within the ICON-D2 coverage

 Forecast day 1